writethedocs/www/docs/blog/write-the-docs-2017-stats.rst

 while learning so much from each other.
 Proving each year that work can be both fun and informative is one of my greatest pleasures.

 We continue to publish :doc:`videos </videos>` freely to the public.
-This is done so that the information can be most widely shared, and help people who may not be able to attend the events.
-Write the Docs always strives to be as inclusive as possible, and continuing to publish these videos is part of our commitment to openness.
+Doing this is more inclusive to people who cannot attend the conferences, promotes learning, and is part of our :doc:`commitment to openness </about/about-the-org>`.

 Slack Network
 =============

-* 3,000 (was 1,200 members in 2016)
+* 3,000 (up from 1,200 members in 2016)

 Slack has been quite active this past year.
 We've had an amazing amount of good conversations within the global community here!

 Newsletter
 ==========

-* 3,406 subscribers (was 2,485 in 2016)
+* 3,406 subscribers (up from 2,485 in 2016)

-Our :doc:`newsletter </newsletter>` continues to keep people informed each month!
+Our :doc:`newsletter </newsletter>` contains curated distillations from the slack conversations that you have every day.

 Meetups
 =======

 * 3108 Members
-* 30 Meetups (was 18 Meetups in 2016)
+* 30 Meetups (up from 18 Meetups in 2016)
-* 4 Continents (same in 2016)
+* 4 Continents (same as in 2016)

 Our :doc:`meetup community </meetups/index>` has continued to grow across the globe.

 Podcast
 =======

-* 12 episodes (was 2 episodes in 2016)
+* 12 episodes (up from 2 episodes in 2016)

-The podcast has been doing consistent work again this year!
+The podcast has been doing work again this year!

 Website
 =======

-* 450,000 page views (was 320,000 in 2016)
+* 450,000 page views (up from 320,000 in 2016)
-* 225,000 sessions (was 180,000 in 2016)
+* 225,000 sessions (up from 180,000 in 2016)
 * Guide: 210,000 views
-* Conference Sites: 175,000 views
+* Conference Site: 175,000 views

+The two primary parts of the site that get users are our :doc:`/guide/` and :doc:`various conference sites </conf/index>`.

 This is a new stat for this year, but we have historical data in Google Analytics to compare against.
+This allows us to give the comparison from last year.

 Thanks
 ======